jacksonweng7/vimrc/README.md

 # vimrc
-1..ideavimrc for jetbraijjjkk:wqns;
+1. ideavimrc for jetbrain ide;
-2..qtvimrc for qt;
+2. qtvimrc for qt;
-3..vimrc for vs;
+3. vimrc for vs;